 Counties and property owners affected: Counties and municipalities impacted by this mandate include Anne Arundel, Baltimore, Carroll, Charles, Frederick, Harford, Howard, Montgomery, and Prince George’s counties and Baltimore City.
 The only properties within those ten jurisdictions exempted by state law from paying the fee are those owned by the state, counties, municipalities and volunteer fire departments.

 How the fees are calculated: While the state law provides a general broad outline of what is required in the Program, it leaves the structure and operational details up to each individual jurisdiction, including exactly how they may generate the necessary funds.
 They are authorized to charge property owners flat rate fees, graduated amounts based on impervious surface or any other approach they prefer.
 The law does require that the local jurisdictions give some credit to property owners for measures that reduce the quantity or improve the quality of stormwater discharged from their property, and that the fees be adjusted for owners experiencing substantial economic hardship.

-Where the Counties are now: A general summary of the current status of legislation in each of these jurisdictions follows and a one-page comparative spreadsheet of their respective programs may be found here.
+Where the Counties are now: A general summary of the current status of legislation in each of these jurisdictions follows and a comparative spreadsheet of their respective programs may be found here.
 With the July 1st deadline looming, many localities are now in the process of developing their local Programs and fee structures.
 Please note these are fluid issues; sources used in compiling this summary may not necessarily reflect the most up-to-date information and the details of each jurisdiction’s plans are subject to change.

 Anne Arundel County